Bridgeton, New Jersey: Federal, state, and county representation

-Bridgeton is located in the 2nd Congressional District and is part of New Jersey's 3rd state legislative district.
+Bridgeton is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.

 The New Jersey Department of Corrections South Woods State Prison is located in Bridgeton.
-When officials from the City of Bridgeton heard of a state report proposing to move over 1,000 prisoners from Riverfront State Prison in Camden to South Woods, Bridgeton officials opposed the plans.
+City officials opposed a plan announced in 2007 that would move over 1,000 prisoners from Riverfront State Prison in Camden to South Woods.

 Politics

 As of March 2011, there were a total of 8,699 registered voters in Bridgeton, of which 2,816 (32.4%) were registered as Democrats, 772 (8.9%) were registered as Republicans and 5,104 (58.7%) were registered as Unaffiliated.
 There were 7 voters registered as Libertarians or Greens.